Save Our Children: Outside help

 Campaign material was distributed around the country, reflecting the personal role Anita Bryant played in the campaign.

 Miami's gay community was not well-connected or experienced enough to combat the coalition led by Bryant, so they invited two political organizers to the city: Ethan Geto from New York and Jim Foster from San Francisco, both of whom were gay.
 Foster and Geto faced battles not only with the Save Our Children campaign, but the disjointed and often closeted gay community in Miami.
 When organizations outside of Florida promoted boycotting Florida orange juice, Jack Campbell disagreed, worried that an economic backlash in the state would work against local gay men and lesbians.
 Ruth Shack saw the issue simply, as one of civil rights; Geto and Foster agreed.
 Bob Kunst soon broke away from the campaign to promote the orange juice boycott, and his views were often printed in the newspapers to Geto's alarm.

 Save Our Children also received help from outside the area.
 North Carolina senator Jesse Helms offered his staff and funding from the Congressional Club, and wrote in his column that he was proud of Bryant: "I have pledged my full support to her ...
 She is fighting for decency and morality in America—and that makes her, in my book, an all-American lady".
 Pastor Jerry Falwell from Lynchburg, Virginia lent his support during visits and with the appearance of B. Larry Coy, who served as a marriage counselor to Bryant and Green.
 Coy and Green took over management of Bryant's ministries.
+(Note: Bryant later accused Coy of working with Green to take over her ministries and control her completely, saying they formed a "devil's triangle" to form a "satanically self-righteous conspiracy" to deprive her of all control, including that of her own conscience.
+Bryant tried to fire him, to no avail.)

 Two months before the referendum vote, Bob Green, speaking for Bryant, vowed to lead her cause in all cities in the United States that protected sexual orientation from discrimination, saying that gay activists waged a "disguised attack on God", and Bryant would "lead such a crusade to stop it as this country has not seen before".
 As information was distributed against the referendum, as much literature was spread expressing local dissatisfaction with Bryant.
 T-shirts and campaign buttons were produced, showing "Anita Bryant Sucks Oranges" and "Squeeze a fruit for Anita".